tubular/rules_pygen/README.md

 * Generated build files should follow Skylark style guide (https://docs.bazel.build/versions/master/skylark/bzl-style.html) as much as possible
 * Code should be Python3.5+ compatible
-* No external dependencies; this is a library for generating imports we don't to make it hard to use
+* No external dependencies; this is a library for generating imports -- we don't to make it hard to use by having it have imports of its own

 ### Running tests